-Your stores of glycogen are limited and on longer rides (more than an hour or two) you will have to top them up.
+DURING Your stores of glycogen are limited - on longer rides (more than an hour or two) you will have to top them up.

-Individuals vary, you may need to nibble every hour or two to sustain your cycling effort and
+Individuals vary - you may need to nibble every hour or two to sustain your cycling effort

 Low glycogen stores lead to poor recovery and will reduce your performance on subsequent rides.

-A pro-cyclist like Lance Armstrong ate a huge amount to fuel his training and racing regime.
+A pro-cyclist needs to eat a huge amount to fuel their training and racing regime.

 Cyclists riding in the Tour de France need up to 7000 calories per day.

 Whatever other help Lance Armstrong was getting - he had his diet optimised to an enormous degree as well.
 Eating the exact amount to fuel each days effort and recover most efficiently.
 Without gaining weight.